ISU-MolPhyl/EEOB563/computer_labs/lab8/BayesTraits.md

 Run
 ```

-Once the analysis has finished a file containing the marginal likelihood will
+The file containing the marginal likelihood will be created in `data/MatingSystems.txt.Stones.txt`.
-be created (in the data directory!), MatingSystems.txt.Stones.txt.
-The last line
-of this file contain the marginal likelihood.
+The last line of this file contain the marginal likelihood.

-> What is the marginal likelihood of the unconstrained model?

 <!--
 roughly -27.5.
 -->

-- Second, constrain two rates to be equal (as in ML above) and re-run the analysis:
+* Second, constrain two rates to be equal (as in ML above) and re-run the analysis:

 ```
 1